Pnschubel/MSHP/README.txt

 	Forms
-		Using functions in validation.py, validate information given by the user Admin Counsel
+		Using functions in validation.py, validate information given by the user by the rendered html form login.html Admin Counsel